scopeusc/scope-s19/lesson-5/README.md

 ## Part 4 - Putting It All Together
 So far, we've focused on building our model (the structures that we'll be using to store the responses from the MetaWeather API) and our widgets (the smaller components of our UI that we'll use to organize how we present information to the user).
 Last but not least, we'll be building out the entry point of our application (`main.dart`).

 Open up `weather_app/main.dart`.
-You'll likely see skeleton code that Android Studio generates for you when creating a new project.  *Go ahead and remove all of this; we'll be building the Flutter application from the ground up.*
+You'll likely see skeleton code that Android Studio generates for you when creating a new project.  *Go ahead and remove all of this; we'll be building `main.dart` from the ground up.*

 ### Imports
 We'll begin by adding the necessary imports for our application to run.
 Paste the below import statements at the top of your `main.dart` file.